Contribution to the good health of people

 3. Employee Home Gardens

-Crude drug residue is also used as fertilizer in the home gardens of our company’s employees.
+Crude drug residues is also used as fertilizer in the home gardens of our company’s employees.

-Fertilizer with crude drug residue can help soil maintain good water retention and breathability, enabling vegetables to be grown with less fertilizer used overall.
+Fertilizer with crude drug residues can help soil maintain good water retention and breathability, enabling vegetables to be grown with less fertilizer used overall.

 The vegetables that result have deep roots and a reputation for being very delicious.